epfl-ada/ada-2023-project-blackada/README.md

 ## Additional Datasets

-Our main project does not require any additional data and will rely entirely on the BeerAdvocate dataset.
-However, we have identified an interesting additional dataset that we might use further down the road.
-The [BeerConnoisseur](https://beerconnoisseur.com/) website contains expert reviews of beers.
-We could use these reviews for a multitude of interesting analyses, e.g. we could compute the consensus scores of experts and reviewers on the BeerAdvocate platform.
+Our main project does not require any additional data and will rely solely on the BeerAdvocate dataset.
+However, we have identified an interesting additional dataset that we might use further down the road, time permitting.
+The [BeerCritic](http://www.thebeercritic.com/) website contains expert reviews by selected beer critics.
+We could use these reviews to investigate if there is a similar consensus between 'lay-reviewers' and critics in order to question how useful critics are to the average person.

 ## 🔮 Methods